 On average, three years is often considered to be an optimal realistic time frame during which loyal customers last with a brand in eCommerce.
-Here’s how the calculation of CLV may look like:

 Active Engagement Rate (AER)

-Monthly/yearly estimation of the AER is a great way to evaluate the effectiveness of your loyalty program.
+A monthly/yearly estimation of the AER is a great way to evaluate the effectiveness of your loyalty program.

-For example, Amazon can boast of 93% level of customer engagement in their loyalty program as it meets buyers’ expectations practically to the full.
+For example, Amazon can boast of a 93% level of customer engagement in their loyalty program as it meets buyers’ expectations practically to the full.

 In order to keep customers back, Amazon:

-- timely diversifies.
+- Timely diversifies.
 Do you remember how Amazon started?
 I do.
 First, they sold books only.
 Now you can get practically anything under the roof there.
 That’s probably why Amazon is one of the online marketplaces I’ve personally stuck to.

 Repeat Customers Rate

 That’s what you need to ask yourself and learn to calculate in order to measure this KPI.
 You’ll have to analyze what exactly motivates buyers and segment them depending on the obtained results.

 Return on Investment (ROI)

 Charlie Casey, the CEO of LoyaltyLion, claims that the average ROI for companies they work with is from $14 to $32 for each $1 spent on the loyalty program.
 This concerns both small and large companies.

 These steps will let you achieve high ROI for your loyalty program:

-A loyalty program must be developed the way customers see the extra value they get.
+A loyalty program must be developed in the way customers see the extra value they get.
 This can be realized by offering:

-· extra discounts depending on customers’ tier,
+- Extra discounts depending on customers’ tier